 “Each hiring entity I work for is different.
 Each has a different agenda and wants a different thing.
 It’s important to adjust,” Ziccardi said.

 But Notaries can’t break the rules for anyone — especially not for money.
-Offers from dishonest signers or businesses of extra pay in exchange for “favors” such as ignoring proper procedure when notarizing may be tempting.
+Offers from dishonest signers or businesses of extra pay in exchange for “favors,” such as ignoring proper procedure when notarizing, may be tempting.
 But no amount of cash is worth breaking the law.
-Many Notaries who agree to improper offers find themselves facing lawsuits, loss of commissions and even jail time for being greedy or simply failing to realize that a request was illegal.
+Many Notaries who agree to improper offers find themselves facing lawsuits, loss of commissions, and even jail time for being greedy or simply failing to realize that a request is illegal.

-Ziccardi described a time several years ago when he was asked by a mortgage broker to notarize the signature of a person lacking proper ID on loan documents in order to expedite a closing.
+Ziccardi described a time several years ago when a mortgage broker asked him to notarize the signature of a person lacking proper ID on loan documents to expedite a closing.
 Ziccardi refused the request.

 “I think this kind of thing has happened to almost all Notaries at one time or another.
 But you don’t want to work with people like that,” Ziccardi said.